 Discipleship (Ephesians 4:11-16)

 If you haven’t been with us the past few weeks, we’ve been talking about “Church: Family at its Best.”
-The Coles Notes version of what you’ve missed is this: when God created the church, he didn’t create it as a building to go into; he created it as a community to belong to.
-God created church to be a family, a community of people who come together to worship God, to love and care for each other, to grow into maturity, to serve others, and to attract others into a relationship with God and each other.
+God created the church not as a building, but as a community to belong to.
+God created the church as a community to worship, care for one another, grow, serve, and attract others to God.

 Throughout the years, people have confused churches with buildings.
-But this building isn’t the church.
+This building is not the church.
 You are the church.
-And the first thing that people should think of when you mention church isn’t a building or an address, but a people who are characterized by their relationship with God and each other.
+"Church" should represent a community of people connected by their relationships with God and one another, rather than just a building.
 This is God’s dream for the church, and it’s what our dream as well.

 One of the problems that churches face is that it’s easy to lose track of what the church is really about.
 Most organizations are fairly clear on why they exist.
-They are generally clear on three things to do with their organization: their product, the process that they use to deliver the product, and their benchmark for success.
-They’re not always clear on everything, but most organizations are clear on how and what they’re trying to produce, and how they’ll know if they’ve succeeded.
+They clearly define three aspects of their organization: their product, the process for delivering it, and their success benchmarks.
+Most organizations may lack clarity on some details, but they generally understand their goals and how to measure success.

 When I graduated from school, I worked for a company that made salt and sand domes.
 We went through a lot of employees, but every employee who came into our doors understood our product.
-They would understand that we build these domes, we would explain to them the assembly process, and we would also explain that our benchmark wasn’t employee satisfaction or customer satisfaction or gross sales – although all of those things were important, or should have been.
-Our benchmark for success was profit.
-We were in business to make a profit, and whether or not the business stayed open for another year was going to be dependent on the bottom line.
+We would explain our dome assembly process and clarify that our focus wasn't solely on employee or customer satisfaction, or sales figures, even though those aspects mattered.
+We measured success by profit.
+Our business aimed to make a profit, and its future depended on financial results.

 Some of you are students.
 If you’re a student, you’re also clear on three things: your product, the process you follow to get that product, and the benchmark.
 The student goes to school in order to get a set of skills and knowledge.
 The process to get that set of skills and knowledge is to take certain classes.
-The benchmark to know whether or not you’ve obtained that set of skills and knowledge is – in theory – marks and a diploma.
+Your skills and knowledge are typically measured by your grades and diploma.
 In theory, it’s all pretty clear.

-I would imagine that if I were to talk to most of you about what you do for a living – whether you’re a parent, a student, an entrepreneur, or an employee – you would be able to explain to me your product, your process, and your benchmarks.
+I believe that most of you can clearly explain your work, whether you're a parent, student, entrepreneur, or employee, including your product, process, and benchmarks.
 If you’re a teacher, your product is children with a certain set of skills and knowledge.
-If you’re a care provider, your product is the provision of a certain level of care for a certain group of people.
+As a care provider, your job is to deliver a specific level of care to a particular group of people.
 You’re clear on the product, you’re clear on the process – how you deliver that product.
-And you’re also pretty clear on the benchmark.
+You're also quite well-informed about the benchmark.
 If you’re a student, then your benchmark is a set of marks and eventually graduation.
 If you’re a father, your benchmark is having a child who’s as mature and healthy as possible.

 Most people I talk to may not think about this on a day-to-day basis, but they could explain this to you.
 They’re ultimately clear what they’re trying to produce, how they’re going to produce it, and how they’ll know that they’ve succeeded.